 Micah joined Watsi on September 26th, 2014.
-Four years ago, Micah became the 1476th member to automatically support a new Watsi patient every month.
-Since then, 4,151 more people have become monthly donors!
-Micah's most recent donation traveled 8,300 miles to support Tun, a man from Burma, to fund a leg amputation.
+Seven years ago, Micah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Micah's most recent donation traveled 8,300 miles to support Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.